charleslbryant/going-agile/Goals.md

     - Infrastructure as code
     - Validate new server nodes and network before use
   - Measure the amount of value to end users
-  - Monitor value measures to determine when you are successful
+  - Monitor value measures to determine success and failure

 ###Increase the flow of value to end users

 - Identify, protect, and improve bottlenecks
   - Map value stream
-- Decouple the architecture so that build, deploy, test and rollbacks can happen at component level
+- Decouple the architecture so that delivery (build, deploy, test, rollback...) can happen at component level
-- Make deployment easy... push button
+- Make delivery easy... push button
 - Reduce feedback loops
+    - Keep delivery pipeline fast
-    - Provide continuous feedback for build, deploy and test
+    - Provide continuous feedback for each step of the delivery process
 - Measure the flow of value to customers
-- Monitor flow measurements to determine when you are successful
+- Monitor flow measurements to determine success and failure

 ###Improve the work experience